 De-tuning Skis and Snowboards

-Whenever you get a brand new board, it’s recommendable to de-tune the edges of tip and tail.
-Some boards come with the contact points already de-tuned, but detuning them a little bit more is not a bad idea.
+Whenever you get a brand new skis or snowboard, it’s recommendable to de-tune the edges of tip and tail.
+Some skis and boards come with the contact points already de-tuned, but detuning them a little bit more is not a bad idea.

 Detuning a snowboard edge means rounding off sharp edge of a snowboard with a file and it is usually done on contact points and any part of the edge that is not n contact with the snow, i.e. the nose and tail.
 De-tuning is often done when the board or skis first come from the factory and edges are razor sharp.